KTH/devops-course/contributions/demo/week5/jmatsso-jtuv/README.md

 ## Title

-Using Pulumi Policy as Code to enforce rules on IoC managed cloud resources.
+Using Pulumi Policy as Code to enforce rules on IaC managed cloud resources.

 ## Names and KTH ID